M-A-G-U-S/blood-moon/footnotes.md

 [21] Capitalized "_midnight_" because the original was too.
 Couldn't find the right equivalent for archaic "_Éjközép_", and the closest in meaning (and length) was "_midnight_", but it isn't even close in awesomeness.

-[22] "_sívóhomok_" is the archaic synonym for "_futóhomok_", which is "_quicksand_" in English.
-Again, couldn't find another version for it, but learned that ["quick" in "_quicksand_" supposed to mean "alive"](https://english.stackexchange.com/questions/62115/why-is-quicksand-named-so-if-you-get-sucked-in-so-slowly).
-Just adding the meaning of ["sívó"](https://www.arcanum.hu/hu/online-kiadvanyok/Lexikonok-a-magyar-nyelv-ertelmezo-szotara-1BE8B/s-4893A/sivo-49758/) as well.

 [23] "_beezüstözni_" literally means "_to coat with silver_", but that wouldn't exactly work here, and couldn't come up with anything better at the moment.

-[24] "_Silence!_" would be more accurate here, but I believe "_Shut up!_" is more fitting to the character.

 [25] "_vigyorra ránduló ajakkal_" would best be translated with "_lips curling into grins_", but "_rándul_" means to "_twitch_", and I like that image of them nervously trying to smile (with their nerves are kind of shot anyway).